UW-CTRL/lmc-book/lectures/control-certificates.md

 Let $b:\mathbb{R}^n \rightarrow \mathbb{R}$ be a scalar function, and suppose we have dynamics $\dot{x} = f(x,u)$.
 Define $\mathcal{S} = \{ x \mid b(x) \geq 0\}$ as the "safe set".
 We see that if $\max_{u \in \mathcal{U}} \nabla b(x)^T f(x,u) \geq 0$ whenever $b(x) = 0$, then, if $b(x(0)) \geq 0$, then the system will always remain inside $\mathcal{S}$.
 Note that having the inequality on the right be 0 imposes the least restriction on the system---it can so absolutely anything inside $\mathcal{S}$, but at the boundary, we must have $\max_{u \in \mathcal{U}} \nabla b(x)^T f(x,u) \geq 0$.

 One may want a more gradual constraint on the system as it approaches the boundary.
 Intuitively, the closer the system approaches the boundary, the more restrictions there should be on the motion such that when the system is at the boundary, we must have $\max_{u \in \mathcal{U}} \nabla b(x)^T f(x,u) \geq 0$, which is the condition above.
 This makes practical sense---when the system is far away from the boundary of $\mathcal{S}$, it should have a lot of freedom on its motion, including moving towards the boundary.
 But since the system is far away from the boundary, moving towards the boundary does not pose much risk.
-But as the system gets closer and closer tot he boundary, the freedom in its motion should be reduced accordingly, for instance, the system should begin to slow down and/or steering away from the boundary.
+But as the system gets closer and closer to the boundary, the freedom in its motion should be reduced accordingly, for instance, the system should begin to slow down and/or steer away from the boundary.
 To achieve this behavior, we introduce a different term on the RHS of the inequality.
 First we introduce the following definition.